 Civil society traditions

-However, 20 years of stubbornly high unemployment and perceptions of entrenched corruption at the top of the state have increased citizen frustrations and contributed to societal polarization and competitive declarations of loyalty to the nation by various subnational groups, including religious ones.
-Reflecting the increasing concern of the authorities toward social and religious divisions in the country, Article 108 of the 2018 Penal Code states that “anyone who seeks to stir up religious or sectarian unrest or discord, or fosters feelings of resentment, hatred or disunity among the population […] shall be imprisoned for a term of not less than three years and not more than 10 years.”
-This competition has not yet reached a level that could threaten national unity, though.
+Although Omani society is divided along tribal, social and regional lines, potential points of cleavage rooted in tribal disagreement, historical confrontation, sectarianism, class and ethnicity were long overshadowed by national loyalty.
+Additionally, economic development made possible by oil rent ensured that, although development was inevitably uneven, all Omanis experienced improved living standards.
+However, 20 years of persistently high unemployment and widespread perceptions of entrenched corruption, even at the highest levels of the state, have fueled citizen frustrations and contributed to societal polarization and competing declarations of loyalty to the nation by various subnational groups, including religious groups.
+Reflecting growing concern by authorities over social and religious divisions in the country, Article 108 of the 2018 Penal Code states that “anyone who seeks to stir up religious or sectarian unrest or discord, or fosters feelings of resentment, hatred or disunity among the population […] shall be imprisoned for a term of not less than three years and not more than 10 years.”

 Conflict intensity